sacktock/AMBS/README.md

+**supplementary material** will be available soon via this repository.

 *Disclaimer* we are looking to integrate and extend the algorithm to work with SafetyGym, currently we do not claim our results hold in these sets of environments.

 # AMBS